 As business owner you constantly need to renegotiate payment terms with your suppliers as you improve your working relationship and prove that you are a reliable payer.
 You also need to ensure that you negotiate for early settlement discount as this is another way that you can lower your COGS.Then you need to ensure that you pay your suppliers within the payment terms allowed.

-“Remember the goal is to reduce the cash turnover cycle as much as possible as you want to be in a position where you receive money first, have it in your account for a period of time and earn interest and then pay your suppliers.”
+“Remember the goal in managing your suppliers effectively is to reduce the cash turnover cycle as much as possible as you want to be in a position where you receive money first, have it in your account for a period of time and earn interest and then pay your suppliers.”

 Frans van Eden, AGA (SA) is MD of Prioritse, specialising in tax planning, insurance, financial advice, accounting and corporate structuring.
 Email firstname.lastname@example.org to find out more about using your cash turnover cycle to improve the cashflow.
 Visit: www.prioritise.co.za